How our appointment system works

 During the 30 minutes before closing, patients will be assessed but might be referred to their GP, Out of Hours GP or the A&E at Warrington Hospital or Whiston Hospital, depending on what is closer for you.

-Appointments requests
+Appointment requests

 Requests for an appointment can be made via telephone or online.
 Sometimes you may need advice that can be dealt with via text message, telephone consultation or video consultation rather than requiring a face-to-face appointment.
 If the Doctor feels that you need to be seen at the surgery, an appointment will be offered.
 If you do not have telephone or online access, then patients are permitted to call in person at the practice.